neuroinformatics-unit/derotation/joss-paper/paper.md

 # Summary

 Line-scanning microscopy, including multiphoton calcium imaging, is a powerful technique for observing dynamic processes at cellular resolution.
-However, when the imaged sample rotates during acquisition, the sequential line-by-line scanning process introduces geometric distortions.
+However, when the imaged sample rotates during acquisition (as part of an experimental paradigm), the sequential line-by-line scanning process introduces geometric distortions.
 These artifacts, which manifest as shearing or curving of features, can severely compromise downstream analyses such as motion registration, cell detection, and signal extraction.
-While several studies have developed custom solutions for this issue [@velez-fort_circuit_2018] [@hennestad_mapping_2021] [@sit_coregistration_2023] [@voigts_somatic_2020], a general-purpose, accessible software package has been lacking.
+While several studies have developed custom solutions for this issue [@velez-fort_circuit_2018], [@hennestad_mapping_2021], [@sit_coregistration_2023], [@voigts_somatic_2020], a general-purpose, accessible software package has been lacking.

 `derotation` is an open-source Python package that algorithmically reconstructs movies from data acquired during sample rotation.
 By leveraging recorded rotation angles and the microscope's line acquisition clock, the software applies a precise, line-by-line inverse transformation to restore the original geometry of the imaged plane.
 This correction enables reliable cell segmentation during rapid rotational movements, making it possible to study yaw motion without sacrificing image quality (Figure 1).